simoncblyth/env/trac/migration/sl59/steps.rst

 Problems encountered:

 #. `configobj-build` had to be done manually, why not automated ?

-#. `tracbuild-auto` ran
+#. `tracbuild-auto` ran into missing bittennotify, due to remote SVN server no longer being accessible

-#.
-Trac configuration stomps upon  "query,daily" changing to "query"
+#. `navadd-` Trac configuration stomps upon  "query,daily" changing to "query"

    * probably the "daily" was added manually, without inclusion into the functions

+#. `scm-recover-lastlinks` omitted to set up a last links to the recovered
+   svnsetup dated directory which forced manual definition of the symbolic link in order to allow login to Trac

+#. issue with the SVN authz file, it had to be manually scp from dayabay to dayabay1

+   * the backup system needs to be improved

+#. ssh from dayabay (WW) to dayabay1 (Y1) is blocked, preventing setting up dayabay1 as
+   a backup target from dayabay.
+Workaround was to manually pull (scp) the SVN/Trac/svnsetup tarballs from the dayabay1 end.

 improvements